 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

-- Mildly subverted later when another character is taunting a freshly killed anaconda snake, only to be grabbed by another.
+- Subverted later when another character is taunting a freshly killed anaconda snake, only to be grabbed by another.
 Unlike the previous victim, the other characters manage to save him from death at the last minute.

-- In a recent Jaws/Piranha knockoff (not Deep Blue Sea), some girls are sneaking into a closed beach.
-The fence is electric, and one of the girls tests it.
-It's off, but she acts as though she's getting electrocuted anyway.
-She gets eaten.
+- In a Jaws knockoff Blue Demon, some girls are sneaking into a closed beach.
+The fence is electric, and two of the girls tests it.
+It's off, but they act as though they're getting electrocuted anyway.
+They eventually get eaten.